guettli/desktop-tips-and-tricks/README.md

 Config:

 * I prefer that "Enter" starts a new line.
 "Enter" should not send the message.
 See "Preferences > Advanced > When writing a message, press Enter to…"
+* Don't ask me why direct messages are not sorted by "most recently" by default.
+Click on "⋮" and then "sort" ...

 Use "dnd" (do not disturb) if you are on vacation or sick.
 If you have guidelines in your company, I would try to add this to the guidelines.
 It does not scale, if everybody should remember who is currently on vacation and who is available.